 6. Deleting a Container

-Since containers are like a small piece of virtual machines, you can easily delete them without facing the consequences in the host machine.
+Since containers are like small pieces of virtual machines, you can easily delete them without facing the consequences in the host machine.
 Use the following command to delete the container you created earlier.

 $ docker rm CONTAINER_ID

 It will delete the container instantly.
-However, all your files and configurations made inside this container will also be deleted.
-So, make sure to move them elsewhere if you need them in the upcoming future.
+However, all your files and configurations in this container will also be deleted.
+So, make sure to move them elsewhere if you need them in the near future.